robertocommit/hive_questions/question_1.md

 I am going to provide you the database schema I developed to sustain data's needs of the Saas [I am currently building](https://www.jeifai.com).

-The core of the tool is a concurrent web scrapers built using Golang, targeting companies' career pages (currently 470 tech companies are monitored).
+The backend of the Saas is a concurrent web scrapers built using Golang, targeting companies' career pages (currently 470 tech companies are monitored).

 When I build tools I want to sit on giants' shoulders: as database I use Postgresql running on Google Cloud Platform.